SPA image modal gallery

 - Ensure that the element that the user would normally interact with to open the modal is available on the underlying page when it loads.
 This should be obvious, but I'm mentioning it in case it isn't.

 - Add a hash event in a @pages declaration which will trigger the modal once the page has been drawn.
 This is worked out and written by looking at which event will open the modal.
-The hash @pages declaration can either be within any inline config declaration on the underlying page, or in your site-wide config declarations.
-It doesn't matter, because the core will only trigger the hash event once the page is fully loaded, so the event can be inline and making it inline will make it unique to that page.
+The hash @pages declaration can either be within any embedded config declaration on the underlying page, or in your site-wide config declarations.
+It doesn't matter, because the core will only trigger the hash event once the page is fully loaded, so the event can be embedded and making it embedded will make it unique to that page.

 Have a look at the example code for this, and play around with the browser buttons.
 I've not put this in the code editor, so that you can see the effects on the URL when you navigate around.